-Support Vector Machine Calculations.
+Support Vector Machine calculations.
 The SEQUEST output data is summarized in a (number of peptides) by (9 or 13 parameter) matrix, in which each row contains a vector consisting of the SEQUEST output parameters associated with a particular protein.
-These data are then normalized in two ways.
-First, to give equal importance to each of the features, the columns of the matrix are normalized by dividing each entry by the column sum.
+This data is then normalized in two ways.
+First, in order to give equal importance to each of the features, the columns of the matrix are normalized by dividing each entry by the column sum.
 This operation ensures that the total for each column is 1.0.
 Second, each 9- or 13-element vector is converted to unit length by dividing each vector component by the Euclidean length of the vector.
 This operation projects the data onto a unit sphere in the 9- or 13-dimensional space defined by the data.
-Note that this latter normalization can be performed in the feature space, by defining a normalized kernel K' in terms of the original kernel K
+Note that this latter normalization can be performed in the feature space, by defining a normalized kernel K' in terms of the original kernel K:

-$$\mathbf{K}'(X,Y) = \frac{\mathbf{K}(X,Y)}{\sqrt{(\mathbf{K}(X,X)\ \mathbf{K}(Y,Y))}}$$
+K(X,Y) K'(X,Y) = ----sqrt(K(X,X) K(Y,Y))

-The kernelized normalization has the advantage of implicitly operating in the higher-dimensional kernel space.
+The kernelized normalization has the advantage of implicitly operating in the higherdimensional kernel space.